-Year 11 Physical Activity and Leisure Studies [11PAL] Year 12 Physical Activity and Leisure Studies [12PAL] Year 13 Physical Activity and Leisure Studies [13PAL] Prerequisites: Prerequisites: Prerequisites: None.
+1 Year 11 Physical Activity and Leisure Studies [11PAL] Year 12 Physical Activity and Leisure Studies [12PAL] Year 13 Physical Activity and Leisure Studies [13PAL] Prerequisites: Prerequisites: Prerequisites: None.
 None.
 This course caters for students who do not meet the pre-requisites for Level 3 PED or Level 3 OED.
 Course Information: Course Information: Course Information This course is designed to give students knowledge, understanding and skills to enhance personal health and physical development.
-Students will be introduced to concepts around benefits of physical activity, how to identify and overcome barriers, and participate in physical activity experiences.
-This course is designed to align with vocational pathways in the Community Services Sector and lead onto the Level 3 PAL course.
+Students will be introduced to concepts around the benefits of physical activity, how to identify and overcome barriers, interpersonal skills and attitudes and values surrounding physical activity and This course is designed to align with vocational pathways in the Community Services Sector and lead onto the Level 3 PAL course.
 Students will gain essential knowledge and skills needed to work in the Sports and Recreation industry.
 This course is designed to align with vocational pathways in the Community Services Sector.
 The focus within this sector is the Sports and Recreation Industry.
-Students who complete this course will exit with skills in: Effective communication Leading small groups through sport and recreation based activities Applying theory to practice in sport and fitness based activities Working as an effective team member Standards will be selected from: Standards will be selected from: Internal Assessments: AS90962 Influences on participation AS90964 Practical performance AS90966 Interpersonal skills AS90970 Self-management strategies AS90969 Action to assist others in physical activity Internal Assessments: AS91330 Practical performance AS91332 Evaluate leadership US21791 Human anatomy and movement US21794 Static stretching US21793 Correct technique gym equipment Internal Assessments: AS91501 Practical performance US24663 ABL Leadership US30933 Demonstrate exercise and stretching techniques US30935 Develop and implement a plan for personal fitness Endorseable: Yes Endorseable: No Endorseable: No Internal Credits: 17 Internal Credits: 17 Internal Credits: Approximately 17 External Credits: 0 External Credits: 0 External Credits: 0 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Physical Activity & Leisure Studies 12 Outdoor Education Leads to: 13 Physical Activity & Leisure Studies
+Students who complete this course will exit with skills in: sport.
+Effective communication Leading small groups through sport and recreation based activities Applying theory to practice in sport and fitness based activities Working as an effective team member Standards will be selected from: Internal Assessments: To be confirmed.
+Internal Assessments: AS91330 Practical performance AS91332 Evaluate leadership US21791 Human anatomy and movement US21794 Static stretching US21793 Correct technique gym equipment Internal Assessments: AS91501 Practical performance US24663 ABL Leadership US30933 Demonstrate exercise and stretching techniques US30935 Develop and implement a plan for personal fitness Endorseable: Yes Endorseable: No Endorseable: No Internal Credits: 17 Internal Credits: 17 Internal Credits: Approximately 17 External Credits: 0 External Credits: 0 External Credits: 0 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Physical Activity & Leisure Studies 12 Outdoor Education Leads to: 13 Physical Activity & Leisure Studies